Werfer02/Impact-Bastion-cmake/README.md

 ### Note for all builds

-Make sure the executable is run inside the directory it's located in or it won't be able to access the necessary resources
+Make sure the executable is run inside the directory it's located in or it won't be able to access the required resources